pelican-eggs/games-standalone/hogwarp/README.md

 This Mod requires a API key only obtainable through their Discord, see the Startup Variable **API KEY** for more info.
 - Some features of the mod (Public servers / higher player counts) require a Patreon level.
 See their Patreon here: https://www.patreon.com/tiltedphoques

+# Important Info
+The Server files are *exclusivily* in their Discord, to install you can either manually upload the Zip and unarchive after server creation; or upload the data to your own source and update the *DOWNLOAD_URL* variable

 ## Server Port
 | Port    | default |
 |---------|---------|